TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

 template and the :file:`Templates/ForLayouts.html` Fluid template.

-In the :name:`Home` page TypoScript template Setup field, keep the previously prepared library objects, :ts:`topNavigation` and :ts:`breadcrumbTrail`, in place.
+In the :name:`Home` page TypoScript template Setup field, keep the previously prepared library objects, :typoscript:`topNavigation` and :typoscript:`breadcrumbTrail`, in place.
 However, remove any other instructions you may have added.
 Then, add the following lines at the bottom of the Setup field::